 All Together Now

 With everyone’s hectic schedules, it’s often hard to find time to just be together.
 And it sounds so simple, right?
 But when was the last time your whole family was just… together?
 Hanging out?
-Catching a movie?
+Catching a movie (with some popcorn of course)?
 It sounds silly and cliché, but your mom would probably really l-o-v-e some quality time with her favorite people.

 Live in Luxury